ManuelGil/Uninstall-Office-2016/README.md

 	</a>
 </div>

-This script lets you uninstall or remove so manually Office 2016.
+This script allows you to uninstall or automatically delete Office 2016, 365 or earlier using the Microsoft Windows command line.

 <a name="started"></a>
 ## :traffic_light: Getting Started